xsawidy/zabbix_ipsec_pfsense/README.md

 chmod +x /usr/local/bin/check_ipsec_traffic.sh
 ```
 - Import the template ipsec_template.xml on zabbix and attach to pfsense hosts
-- Grab a cup of coffee
+- Grab a cup of oolong